archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 Pyspark also supports DataFrames, which enable more effective filtering.
 In this section, we use it to get an overview of what is in a collection.

+For these examples, we are going to use the `example.warc.gz` file that you downloaded above.
+We assume it is in the `aut` directory, but you can always change the path to it below.

 ### Setting up the Dataframe

 ```python